-The NIDS data also suggests that escaping from poverty among migrants is more than just surface changes to household size, the number of dependents or attachment to better-off residents which can all lower income poverty.
+The NIDS data also suggests that escaping from poverty among migrants is more than just surface changes to household size, the number of dependents or attachment to better-off residents, which can all lower income poverty.
 Figure 3 shows that migrants experienced much more positive labour market prospects than individuals who chose to remain rural - a sign of genuine economic inclusion.
-The unemployment rate amongst migrants was as high as 50% in wave 1 but fell to below 15% in wave 4 as migrants moved to the cities.
-Unemployment rates also declined among rural communities, but the impact was far less dramatic and unemployment ended up roughly 30%.
-Nearly 80% of rural-urban migrants who were unemployed in wave 1 had a job by wave 4.
-This amounts to 175,000 jobs for the 225,000 migrants who were wanting to work in wave 1.
+The unemployment rate amongst migrants was as high as 50 per cent in wave one, but fell to below 15 per cent in wave four as migrants moved to the cities.
+Unemployment rates also declined among rural communities, but the impact was far less dramatic and unemployment ended up roughly 30 per cent.
+Nearly 80 per cent of rural-urban migrants who were unemployed in wave one had a job by wave four.
+This amounts to 175,000 jobs for the 225,000 migrants who wanted to work in wave one.

-Figure 3: Percentage unemployed, wave 1 - wave 4
+Figure 3 Percentage unemployed, wave 1 - wave 4